glenux/git-timecost/README.md

 TimeCost for Git
 ================

-Use git logs to give an estimation of spent time on your projects.
+Use git logs to give an estimation of spent time & costs of your projects.

 Installation
 ------------